 Many people think the FDA does not regulate supplements.
 Anatabloc is proof it does.
 Almost from the start, the FDA claimed anatabine contained a new dietary ingredient (NDI).
 A new dietary ingredient is any substance that was not sold as a supplement before 1994.

 Products containing new dietary ingredients need to prove to the FDA they are safe.
 There is also the issue that anatabine is found in tobacco.
 Tobacco cannot be called a dietary supplement.
-I think this may also have played a role in the demise of anatabloc.
+I think this may also have played a role in the demise of Anatabloc.

-Bring Back Anatabloc
+Calls To Bring Back The Sale Of Anatabloc

 Problems with the FDA have not stopped people from hoping for the return of Anatabloc.

-They created the website BringBackAnatabloc.org where you can share your testimony of how the supplement helped you, sign an FDA petition to bring Anatabloc back and read news about the supplement.
+They created the website BringBackAnatabloc.org where you can share your testimony of how the supplement helped you, sign an FDA petition to bring Anatabloc back, and read news about the supplement.

 While this supplement was once VERY popular and sold at GNC and other stores, it is no longer permitted to be sold in the US.
 The FDA forced Rock Creek Pharmaceuticals to stop the production of Anatabloc.